Financial-Times/origami/README.md

 - [Contact](#contact)
 - [Licence](#licence)

 ## Usage

 ### Markup

 Use the following HTML to get a full-width FT affiliation ribbon.
-Ideally this should be placed beneath a footer.
+This should be placed beneath a footer.

 ```html
 <div class="o-ft-affiliate-ribbon">